Hubs-Foundation/hubs-cloud/README.md

 # Running your own hub with Hubs Cloud

-This repo contains docs for the Hubs Cloud tooling, which allows you to run your own hub on AWS (and soon other cloud providers.)
+This repo contains docs for the (alpha) Hubs Cloud tooling, which allows you to run your own hub on AWS (and soon other cloud providers.)
+This alpha version is available for use for non-commercial purposes.
+If you would like to use Hubs Cloud for a commercial product, please contact us at hubs@mozilla.com, thanks!

 ## Quick Start